Electric-Coin-Company/zashi-android/docs/Setup.md

 To simplify implementation of SDK features in conjunction with changes to the app, a Gradle [Included Build](https://docs.gradle.org/current/userguide/composite_builds.html) can be configured.

-1. Check out the SDK to a directory path of `../zcash-android-sdk` relative to the root of this app's repo.
-For example:
+1. Check out the SDK

-        parent/
-            secant-android-wallet/
-            zcash-android-sdk/

-1. Verify that the `zcash-android-sdk` builds correctly on its own
+1. Verify that the `zcash-android-sdk` builds correctly on its own (e.g. `./gradlew assemble`)
+1. In the `secant-android-wallet` repo, modify property `SDK_INCLUDED_BUILD_PATH` to be the absolute path to the `zcash-android-sdk` checkout.
+(You can also use a relative path, but it will be relative to the root of `secant-android-wallet`)
+1. In the `secant-android-wallet` repo, modify property `ZCASH_IS_TREAT_WARNINGS_AS_ERRORS` to be false due to [SDK Issue #367](https://github.com/zcash/zcash-android-wallet-sdk/issues/367)
-1. Build `secant-android-wallet`, setting the Gradle property `IS_SDK_INCLUDED_BUILD=true`
+1. Build `secant-android-wallet`

 There are some limitations of included builds:
-1. Properties from `secant-android-wallet` will override those set in `zcash-android-sdk` with the same name
+1. If  `secant-android-wallet` is using a newer version of the Android Gradle plugin compared to `zcash-android-sdk`, the build will fail.
+If this happens, you may need to modify the `zcash-android-sdk` gradle.properties so that the Android Gradle Plugin version matches that of `secant-android-wallet`.
+After making this change, it will be necessary to run a build from the command line with the flag `--write-locks` e.g. `./gradlew assemble --write-locks` in order to update the dependency locks
 1. Modules in each project cannot share the same name.
 For this reason, build-conventions have different names in each repo (`zcash-android-sdk/build-conventions` vs `secant-android-wallet/build-convention`)

 ### Firebase Test Lab